My Testimony - A Grace Story

 What happened that night?
 Did I suddenly become a flawlessly obedient, respectful son or a paragon of an older brother?
 Not by a long shot.
 However, two things unquestionably did happen.

 First, I believe my eternal fate was sealed.
 God chose to set me apart for His purposes and drew me to Him.
 That prayer was my response to His initiation of a two-way relationship.
 I knew from then on that I was redeemed by Christ’s sacrifice, and forgiven for all my past, present and future sin.
 I believed in God’s promise to establish an everlasting relationship with me that nothing can ever break.

 Secondly, God’s Spirit did begin working to transform my heart.
 His work has been a continual transformation and molding since then.
-Twenty years later, I can see all too clearly that there is still much work to be done.
+More than twenty years later, I can see all too clearly that there is still much work to be done.
 Along the way, I have exhibited varying levels of submission and receptiveness to His formative work.
 There were a few especially developmental events and seasons of life in which I can see (especially in hindsight) God shaping me.

 One overarching instrument God used in my life from the beginning was that of my parents.
 I am thankful to have grown up under the excellent model of my devoted, patient, and loving parents.
 They, while of course not perfect, were faithful to pass on their knowledge of the one father who is perfect, reflecting Him as much as they could.
 Parenting is one of the most critical and impactful tools God uses in shaping young people.
 My first-hand experience has taught me how valuable that can be.
 Though my relationship with them is much different as an adult, I still much admire and value them as role models, learning from them to this day.